Audio induction loop: Legislation

 In the United Kingdom, as an aid for disability, their provision, where reasonably possible, is required by the Equality Act 2010 and previously by the Disability Discrimination Act 1995, and they are available in "the back seats of all London taxis, which have a little microphone embedded in the dashboard in front of the driver; at 18,000 post offices in the U.K.; at most churches and cathedrals", according to Prof. David G. Myers.

 Alternatives

 In the United States, an alternative technology using FM transmission to "neck loop" receivers was more widely adopted due to economic advantages.
 In comparison, hearing loop systems require a greater initial investment by the facility operator, but offer greater convenience and avoid the social stigma and hygienic concerns entailed by the FM system's paraphernalia for those who have hearing aids.

 Another alternative system, used primarily in theatres, uses invisible infrared radiation; compatible headsets can pick up the modulated infrared energy to reproduce sound.

+In 2022, Bluetooth SIG published Bluetooth LE specifications for hearing access audio profile and public broadcasting of audio streams to multiple receivers, marketed as Auracast; this functionality is included in some wireless earbuds released since 2023, as well as specialized receivers for wired headphones.